-The Value Schools Board of Directors sets all policies for, and has sole legal and fiduciary responsibility for, Central City Value High School.
+The Value Schools Board of Directors ("the board") sets all policies for, and has sole legal and fiduciary responsibility for, University Preparatory Value High School.

-Value Schools is responsible for establishing and maintaining relationships with all relevant government units on behalf of the Charter School, including but not limited to the Los Angeles Unified School District, the Los Angeles County Office of Education, and the California Department of Education.
+Value Schools is responsible for establishing and maintaining relationships with all relevant government units on behalf of University Preparatory Value High School, including but not limited to the Los Angeles Unified School District, the Los Angeles County Office of Education, and the California Department of Education.

-Value Schools separately accounts for all funds, public and private, that are given to Central City Value High School, and uses such funds solely for the operation of Central City Value High School.
-Value Schools enters into all contracts, leases and other legal agreements that may be necessary to operate Central City Value High School.
+Value Schools separately accounts for all funds, public and private, that are given to University Prep Value High School, and uses such funds solely for the operation of University Prep Value.
+Value Schools enters into all contracts, leases and other legal agreements that may be necessary to operate University Prep Value.

-Value Schools provides financial and accounting services, legal representation, public relations and general oversight of school operations for Central City Value High School.
-In return for the services provided, a percentage of the public funds given to operate Central City Value High School is transferred to Value Schools for its general operations.
-That percentage is determined for each school operated by Value Schools by the anticipated cost of services provided and financial position of the Charter School.
+Value Schools provides financial and accounting services, legal representation, public relations and general oversight of school operations for University Prep Value.
+In return for the services provided, a percentage of the public funds given to operate University Prep Value is transferred to Value Schools for its general operations.
+Value Schools sets that percentage for each school it operates according to the anticipated cost of services provided and financial position of that school.
 Eight percent per year is currently set as the appropriate target when a Charter School attains full enrollment; newer schools historically have been assessed a lower amount until they reached full enrollment.
 Value Schools reserves the right to adjust the fees as necessary to cover the services provided.